-Your Campus Police Department's Crime Prevention Programs are intended to provide you with information to reduce the possibility of anyone becoming the victim of a crime.
-"YOU" are the key element in crime prevention.
+The Campus Police Department's Crime Prevention Programs are intended to provide students with information to reduce the possibility of anyone becoming the victim of a crime.
+Students are the key element in crime prevention.
 Each person is responsible for his or her personal safety.
-If you develop good safety and security habits, you can assist us in assuring a safe environment here at WGTC.
+If students develop good safety and security habits, they can assist us in assuring a safe environment here at WGTC.
 The Campus Police Officers are available to participate in faculty and staff inservice programs as well as Student Affairs Activities.